wwwmubarakmtnsudan-lab/gcp-v2ray/README.md

 }
 ````

-> 🔐 Replace the UUID with your own for security.
+> 🔐 Replace the PASSWORD with your own for security.

 ---